thouska/spotpy/docs/Tutorial/7-Advanced_hints.md

 $$N = (1+4M^2(1+(k-2)d))k$$

-with N = needed parameter iterations, M= inference factor (SPOTPY default M=4) and d= frequenzy step (SPOTPY default d=2) and k as the number of parameters of your model.
+with N = needed parameter iterations, M= inference factor (SPOTPY default M=4) and d= frequency step (SPOTPY default d=2) and k as the number of parameters of your model.

 You can start the simulation with